Predicting User Behavior in Smart Spaces with LLM-Enhanced Logs and Personalized Prompts: Introduction

-However, in real-world smart spaces, existing methods face significant challenges that differ markedly from those in recommendation systems.
-While recommendation systems can access extensive side information—including the names, brands, and attributes of purchased items~\cite{li2023text}, and content of movies that users are interested in—data logs from devices and sensors in smart spaces are often sparse or even incomplete.
-Consequently, earlier methods heavily often employ one-hot encoding to represent different events as unrelated IDs, missing the inherent connections between related actions.
+However, in real-world smart spaces, existing methods face challenges that differ markedly from those in recommendation systems.
+While recommendation systems can access extensive side information, which includes the names, brands, and attributes of purchased items~\cite{li2023text}, and the content of movies that interest users, data logs from devices and sensors in smart spaces are often sparse or even incomplete.
+Consequently, earlier methods that employed one-hot encoding to represent different events as unrelated IDs frequently missed the inherent connections between related actions.
 For example, opening a refrigerator and preheating an oven are both linked to the intention of eating, yet are treated as unrelated by one-hot encoding.
 This approach fails to recognize the natural associations between activities, leading to a disconnect in representations, particularly for low-frequency actions that are poorly represented.

 Additionally, due to the limited number of users in previous smart space datasets~\cite{tax2018human,park2022enhanced,wang2022predicting,dunne2023semantic}, prior research in smart spaces typically employs a single model to predict a range of user actions, neglecting the individual preferences that result in behavioral differences.
 For instance, the routine of going to sleep could involve actions like drawing the curtains and switching off the lights for some, while for others, it might include playing soft music and setting an alarm.
 This variation highlights the inadequacy of a one-size-fits-all approach in predicting user actions without considering individual preferences, which is crucial for effective smart space automation.